 - Professional positions require formal specialized training or education.

-The current minimum wage for employees is $7.65 per hour.
+The current minimum wage in Missouri is $10.30 per hour.

 See Saint Louis University's overtime policy.